lg2de/SimpleAccounting/README.md

 **SimpleAccounting** is a simple software for accounting.
 It supports double-entry accounting including split bookings and several reports.
-Bookings can be imported from text files (CSV).
+Bookings can be imported from text files (CSV), e.g. provided by your bank account web access.

 I started `SimpleAccounting` around 2005, only for my personal use to manage accounts and balances of a small club.
 In 2019, I met a colleague from another small club who was looking for a simple solution to get an overview of the balances of several logical and real accounts.